SpicePayne/devops-group18/Use Cases/Use_Cases_All_City_Reports.md

 ## CHARACTERISTIC INFORMATION
 **Goal in Context**
-As a Data Analyst, I want to view the top N most populated cities within a specific district so that I can analyze small-scale urban population distribution and identify key urban centers at the district level.
+As a Data Analyst, I want to view the top N most populated cities within a specific district so that I can analyze small-scale urban population distribution and identify key urban centers at the district level for the organization.

 **Scope**
 World Population Reporting System